MLforHealth/CausalDA/README.md

 # Pulling Up by the Causal Bootstraps: Causal Data Augmentation for Pre-training Debiasing

 ## Paper
-If you use this code in your research, please cite the following publication:
+If you use this code in your research, please cite the following publication: [https://arxiv.org/abs/2108.12510](https://arxiv.org/abs/2108.12510)
 ```
-TODO
+@article{gowda2021pulling,
+  title={Pulling Up by the Causal Bootstraps: Causal Data Augmentation for Pre-training Debiasing},
+  author={Sindhu C.M.
+Gowda and Shalmali Joshi and Haoran Zhang and Marzyeh Ghassemi},
+  journal={arXiv preprint arXiv:2108.12510},
+  year={2021}
+}
 ```

-This paper can also be found on arxiv: TODO

 ## To replicate the experiments in the paper: